 Major depressive disorder is associated with a high degree of personal disability, multiple morbidity, suicide and lost quality of life for patients, families and carers.
 Patients with chronic depression may also be high service users with significant economic implications.

 This article deals only with screening for depression in primary care.
-See the separate articles on Depression, Depression in Children and Adolescents and Postnatal Depression for details of epidemiology, investigations and management.
+See the separate Depression, Depression in Children and Adolescents and Postnatal Depression articles for details of epidemiology, investigations and management.

 Requirements of screening

 For a system of screening to be viable it must fulfil certain criteria:

 - The condition must be sufficiently common to merit screening.
 This does not necessarily mean common in the whole population unless there is universal screening.
 It means common in the target group for screening.

 - There must be an effective intervention for the condition that is being sought.